 Pre or corequisites: MATH 140 or 148, CPSC 150.
-An introduction to the methods of modeling, analysis, design and computer programming in the solution of engineering problems.
+An introduction to the methods of modeling, analysis, design and computer programming in the solution of engineering and computer programming in the solution of engineering problems.
 A consideration of the impact of technological artifacts on society.
 Questions of professional ethics.
 Student design projects required.